rjferguson21/big-bang/docs/developer/scripts/README.md

 2. If you get a failure from the script study and correct the error.
 Then run script with "-d" option to clean up resources.
 Then re-run your original command.

 3. Occasionally a ssh command will fail because of connection problems.
-If this happens the scrept will fail with "unexpected EOF".
-If this happens run the script with ```-d``` to clean up resources.
+If this happens the script will fail with "unexpected EOF".
+Simply try again.
+Run the script with ```-d``` to clean up resources.
 Then re-run your original command.